 This covers a lot more distance and gets your dog to run faster and for longer distances.
 You can waste a little more of their energy out this way!
 Similarly, you can pack a launcher with whatever you want your dog to chase after, whether it’s some treats because you’re trying to get your four-legged friend to exercise more, or a ball because it’s their all-time favorite.
 This is the best gift for them!

 Go Out and Buy Them Some Clothes

 Animal clothing is cute and fluffy and makes a lot of Instagram worthy moments.
 Everyone loves to see a pet dressed up in headbands and with a scarf around their neck, so why not go the extra mile and get them a whole set?
+Especially with these funny dog shirts!
 It makes a great Christmas card to send around, and you’ve got yourself a good moment for the family photo album.

 A lot of people think it’s silly to dress an animal up and take some fun and creative photos with them, but you’re not hurting anyone and it’s a good way to introduce more fun to your family!
 If you have a smaller dog, the options are endless, and you can invent yourself a mini reindeer, elf, or Santa himself in the shape of your canine companion.